 We select and ship only the finest quality Holland Bulbs and commercially cultivated root stock.
 We carefully pack and ship the bulbs to you at the proper planting time.
 If you're not happy with your bulbs when you receive them, we will replace them free of charge.
 Your total satisfaction is important to us.

 We guarantee that we will deliver rose bushes and shrubs in the size, variety and grade as specified within our catalogue.
 We further guarantee that your plants will grow and flourish the first season providing our planting instructions are carefully followed and the loss of plants is not due to weather or other conditions beyond our control.
 If you are not completely satisfied with the condition of a rose or shrub when it arrives, please contact our Customer Service Department immediately.
 All warranty claims must be received no later than August 31 of the year of your purchase.
 You may be requested to return unsatisfactory product.

 Veseys Mantis Guarantee

 Try any Mantis product that you buy direct from Veseys with No Risk.
-If you’re not completely satisfied, send it back to us within one year for a complete no-hassle refund.
+If you’re not completely satisfied, send it back to us within 90 days for a complete no-hassle refund.
 Mantis Patented serpentine tines have a lifetime guarantee against breakage.
 All Mantis products are warranted to be free of defects in materials and workmanship for 5 full years from date of purchase.
 During this time, we will repair or replace any defective part at no cost to you.
 This assumes the Mantis product was used and maintained according to directions.
 Mantis Parts - 90-day warranty on all Mantis parts that we sell.